 No island belongs to anyone, no river, no ocean.

 And now, on your island, the rain is sweeping up everything.
-On our island, it sweeps up everything.

 The heavy rain that beats down on our sheet metal roofs – softly, violently – is never forgotten.